 Falling Shedding and Renewing

-Looking at the pear tree outside my bedroom window, I’m impressed by the beauty of different colored leaves.
-I want to enjoy the beauty now because within weeks the tree will have shed virtually all its leaves, and the leaves of 2021 will fall, dry up, and disintegrate to be replaced by new ones in the spring of 2022.
+Looking at the trees outside my bedroom window, I’m impressed by the beauty of different colored leaves.
+I want to enjoy the beauty now because within weeks the trees will have shed virtually all their leaves, and the leaves of 2021 will fall, dry up, and disintegrate to be replaced by new ones in the spring of 2022.

 Like trees naturally shedding their leaves, so the body undergoes its own natural shedding.
 Scientists tell us the average person loses about a million skin cells per day.
 About a month later, new cells will have grown to the epidermis, replacing the old.
 Thus many of the skin cells you see on your hand today will be replaced by new ones next month.
 So trees shed leaves and humans shed skin.
 All about us, the natural world is continuously changing and being renewed.
 Paul, the apostle, wrote “…though our outward man perishes, yet the inward man is renewed day by day.”
 Spiritually, God desires us to be renewed in Him and by Him daily.
 Jeremiah, the prophet, reminds us, “It is of the Lord's mercies that we are not consumed, because his compassions fail not.
 They are new every morning: great is thy faithfulness.”